Smokey and the Bandit II: Plot

 Doc later finds that Charlotte is pregnant and due to give birth any time, but Bandit is determined to stay on schedule.
-Entering Louisiana, Doc says that Charlotte is almost in labor and needs to be off her feet.
-Cledus chooses they all need a break and they go to a nearby nightclub where Don Williams is headlining.
+Cledus and Carrie, on the other hand, would much rather help Charlotte prepare for her eventual birthing, but Bandit did not care, he stubbornly wanted to get Charlotte to Dallas on time with no exceptions.
+Entering Louisiana, Doc says that Charlotte is almost in labor and needs to be off her feet, but Bandit wants to get Charlotte to Dallas and get the job done with.
+Doc refuses and Cledus tries to explain that Charlotte cannot bounce around the truck while she's going to have a baby, but Bandit scolds him and reminds him that this is the last chance to get $400,000.
+Cledus decides that they all need a break and they go to a nearby nightclub where Don Williams is headlining.
 When Carrie sees Bandit scribbling on a napkin a picture of Charlotte cradled by suspended netting to keep her off her feet, she angrily leaves, but not before telling Bandit that she will come back only when he likes himself again.
+Carrie knew that Bandit was just being selfish towards her, Charlotte, Doc and Cledus, and had no interest in others, except receiving the $400,000 and taking Charlotte to Dallas.
 Later that night, a drunken Bandit makes his drawing a reality, and Doc agrees that his idea will work.

-Buford intends to call for help from his brothers Reggie, a Mountie Sergeant in Quebec, and Gaylord, an effeminate Texas State Patrolman.
-Later, as Bandit and Cledus enter Texas, Buford lures the Bandit into a trap: a mass of 40 Texas Patrol and Mountie cruisers pursuing him across a desert basin.
+Buford intends to call for help from his brothers Reggie Van Justice, a Mountie Sergeant in Quebec, and Gaylord, an effeminate Texas State Patrolman.
+Later, as Bandit and Cledus enter Texas, Buford lures Bandit into a trap, a mass of forty Texas Patrol and Mountie cruisers pursuing him across the desert basin.
 Bandit orders Cledus to get to Dallas, but he enlists a large convoy of his trucker pals and comes to Bandit's rescue instead, wrecking nearly all of the cruisers in a giant demolition derby while Doc and Charlotte watch from the sidelines.
 The two escape by crossing a makeshift trailer bridge with Buford and his brothers in pursuit.
 Two of the trucks pull away, resulting in Gaylord and Reggie's cruisers crashing in the ensuing gap before they can cross, but Buford is still in pursuit, though his cruiser is barely functioning.